 NASA's Artemis I returns from the moon with hopes to get astronauts back there soon

-NASA's new multibillion-dollar spacecraft successfully returned from the moon Sunday, one step closer to getting U.S. astronauts back on the moon by 2025.
+NASA's new multibillion-dollar spacecraft successfully returned from the moon Sunday, taking the agency one step closer to getting U.S. astronauts back on the moon by 2025.

 The Orion capsule splashed down in the Pacific Ocean off the coast of Baja California at 9:40 a.m.
 PT, marking a successful phase one of NASA's Artemis program.
 Artemis 1 traveled 1.4 million miles, circling the moon, and returned within 25 and a half days, a feat no other human-rated spacecraft has achieved.

+Robert D. Cabana, NASA's associate administrator, said aside from a few minor glitches along the way, the spacecraft performed "flawlessly."

-The capsule performed a "skip entry" descent where it dipped in and out of the atmosphere before re-entering to slow down the vehicle.
-This type of descent will also provide data for splashdown sites for future crewed missions, NASA spokesperson Rob Navias said on NASA's live stream on Sunday.
+The capsule performed a "skip entry" descent where it dipped in and out of the atmosphere to slow down the vehicle before re-entry.
+This type of descent will provide data for splashdown sites for future crewed missions, NASA spokesperson Rob Navias said on NASA's live stream on Sunday.

 A key part of the descent was to test the spacecraft's heat shield against the "searing heat of entry" where temperatures built up to around 5,000 degrees Fahrenheit around Orion, Navias said.
 That's half as hot as the outer surface of the sun.